sathomas/jsDataV.is/src/text/apndB/02-modelsviews.md

     " Miles";
 ```

-The calories attribute is one value that's fine as it is, so we'll just copy it into our temporary object.
+The calories property is one value that's fine as it is, so we'll just copy it into our temporary object.

 ``` {.javascript .numberLines}
 run.calories = this.model.get("metricSummary").calories;